 Infertility Treatment Options: What is available and what is right for you?

+Are you or your partner affected by infertility?
+You're certainly not alone.
+Infertility affects 6.1 million couples in America, according to the American Pregnancy Association.
 Luckily, there are a wide variety of infertility treatment options for the simplest to even the most complex causes, that are available to both men and women.

 ICI – Intracervical Insemination (also know as Home Insemination)